Broker Interface Task Force

 Context

 The LSST Data Management (DM) software will deliver an alert package for every object in each image which exhibits some photometric or positional change.
 The scale of the survey leads us to anticipate millions of alerts per night and hence a computational challenge for astronomers to identify targets of specific interest for their science.
 In this context, we refer to a ‘broker’ as software which receives alert information, associates it with other data, performs classification functions according to numerous algorithms and criteria, and stores the information in a database.
-Brokers may issue secondary alerts, and may provide interfaces to enable users to sort targets and alters according to their own preferences.
-These users may be individual scientists, teams, or additional brokers working at a level of finer detail.
-They may also be accessed by many instances of Target/Observation Manager software, which are designed to prioritizing targets for a specific science goal, request follow-up observations, tracking progress and analyze the results.

 While some astronomers are accustomed to responding to alerts and conducting ‘reactive’ follow-up observations in real-time, for many scientists this mode of operation is unfamiliar, making it difficult for them to envision how they will exploit LSST.